rogaha/www.docker.io/_pages/the-whole-story.md

 *   Copy-on-write: root filesystems are created using copy-on-write, which makes deployment extremely fast, memory-cheap and disk-cheap.
 *   Logging: the standard streams (stdout/stderr/stdin) of each process container is collected and logged for real-time or batch retrieval.
 *   Change management: changes to a container's filesystem can be committed into a new image and re-used to create more containers.
 No templating or manual configuration required.
-*   Interactive shell: docker can allocate a pseudo-tty and attach to the standard input of any container, for example to run a throwaway interactive shell.
+*   Interactive shell: Docker can allocate a pseudo-tty and attach to the standard input of any container, for example to run a throwaway interactive shell.

 ## What are the Basic Docker Functions